nachocpol/nachodevblog/content/projects-graphics.md

 ### Volumetric clouds rendering
 <p style="text-align: justify;">
 	Rendering clouds has always been hard due to the nature of algorithms used to render it: some type of ray-casting.
 In the past few years companies like Simul Software pushed the realm of volumetric clouds into the games industry.
 Other companies like Guerrilla Games also implemented real-time cloud rendering systems.
-I based my research in the knowledge gained working at Simul and also by reading papers from <a target="blank_" href="https://www.guerrilla-games.com/read/the-real-time-volumetric-cloudscapes-of-horizon-zero-dawn">Guerrilla</a> and <a target="blank_" href="http://bitsquid.blogspot.co.uk/2016/07/volumetric-clouds.html">Stingray</a>.
+I based my research in the knowledge gained in similar systems and also by reading papers from <a target="blank_" href="https://www.guerrilla-games.com/read/the-real-time-volumetric-cloudscapes-of-horizon-zero-dawn">Guerrilla</a> and <a target="blank_" href="http://bitsquid.blogspot.co.uk/2016/07/volumetric-clouds.html">Stingray</a>.
 </p>
 <p style="text-align: justify;">
 	I implemented the first (brute force) implementation using Shadertoy, you can check it out <a target="blank_" href="https://www.shadertoy.com/view/MtfBD7">here</a>.